Litran1990/DataCentricMilestoneProject/README.md

 #### Features Left to Implement

 - I wish to implement a profile page for each user.
 In this way, users can share their cooking preferences in a detailed manner.
-- A feature which I wil soon implement is the possibility for user to upload videos when cooking a recipe.
+- A feature which I wil soon implement is the possibility for users to upload videos when cooking a recipe.
 - The possibility to sign up using a facebook or gmail is also a feature which will be implement in the application.

 ## Syntax Testing